Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

 The fate of the Souls-like is so much like the Metroidvania.
 I'll be honest with you, Souls games *don't have the best combat mechanics*, sitting between Zelda and a bad monster hunter clone.
 They don't need to, because again, that's not the goal.
 When it *is*, the goal, they [*do things much differently*](..\sekiro-pressed-all-my-buttons-in-the-right-ways-but-probably-could-afford-to-press-them-a-little-less).
 Metroid isn't *about* blowing up secret boxes, and Souls games aren't *about* the combat.
 One merely has to play King's Field to understand *the combat is a means to an end*, creating the struggle you need to reinforce themes and tone of their games.

 Part of this is why so many "Soulslikes" fall flat.
 Dodge-Roll combat *isn't that exciting*.
 Can you craft a world as compelling as Fromsoft?
 No?
 Well, then you better be juicing that combat up.
 When you look at Nioh and Lies of P, the copying is *very superficial*, invoking aspects of Souls games to try and trick fans into enjoying new experiences that put their combat *much* more in focus.
-Nioh doesn't have *the vibes*, but [tool tip="Or at least Nioh 2 does"]it knows[/tool] what purpose its systems serve.
+Nioh doesn't have *the vibes*, but [tool tip="Or at least Nioh 2 does"]it knows[/tool] what purpose it's systems serve.

 Other games will invoke ideas like losing "souls" and strange multiplayer systems. *While these things are cool design spaces to explore*, they are often copied almost blindly, as if they were DS1's *secret good-juice*.
 But these are mechanics Fromsoft doesn't need, and their games forgoing them regularly.
 They're tools, used when appropriate.